gregakinman/sentiment_analysis/README.md

 Sentiment Analysis
 ===

 This is the code for the sentiment analysis project at Freescale.
+It is maintained by [Greg Kinman](mailto:gregory.kinman@freescale.com).
 There are three "phases" in the project pipeline:

 - Phase 1: scraping the web for text data.
 - Phase 2: labeling the data with sentiment.